 The Best Finish for Kitchen Cabinets

-Avoid painting kitchen cabinets with an eggshell or flat finish paint.
-These paints aren’t as washable as semi-gloss or gloss finishes, and you run the risk of rubbing through your paint job the next time you need to scrub your cabinet doors.
+- Eggshell or flat finish paint: Avoid using either of these finishes when painting kitchen cabinets.
+Eggshell and flat paints aren’t as washable as semi-gloss or gloss finishes, and you run the risk of rubbing through your paint job the next time you need to scrub your cabinet doors clean.

 Tips for Painting Cabinets

 - If you have flat doors on your kitchen cabinets, you can make quick work of paint application by using a roller with a 1/4-inch nap (for the evenest application and smooth finish).

 - Paneled kitchen cabinets require a little more work; use a paintbrush to evenly coat angled surfaces and inset areas.